Scribe (rapper)

+Early life

+Scribe was born Malo Loane Luafutu on 29 May 1979 in Christchurch, New Zealand, to Caroline 'Carol' Luafutu and Fa'amoana John Luafutu.
+He grew up in the suburb of Philipstown, Christchurch.

 Career

 With the initial focus on the song "Stand Up", director Chris Graham gave the video for the single the energy of a rock video.
-He invited music guests, DJs and even the general public to participate in the video.
+He invited music guests, DJs and even the general public to participate as extras in the video.
 The song debuted at number 6 on the New Zealand top 40 singles chart and soon rose to number 1.
 The single spent 12 (non-consecutive) weeks at number one.

-Dirty Records released Scribe's debut album The Crusader in New Zealand in October 2003 with distribution through Festival Mushroom Records.
+Dirty Records released Scribe's debut album "The Crusader" in New Zealand in October 2003 with distribution through Festival Mushroom Records.
 The album went gold within hours and platinum within days.
 It sold 60,000 copies in New Zealand, which is four times platinum status in that country.

 Scribe followed the success of the album with the limited-edition release of "Not Many – The Remix!" featuring guest vocals from MCs Savage and Con Psy which peaked at No. 2.
 He then released a new single, "Dreaming" in January 2004; this also reached No. 1.

-Scribe took a break from new singles and toured the country on the Hook It Up tour before he returned in late 2004 with a new single off P-Money's Magic City album called "Stop the Music", again reaching No. 1.
+Scribe took a break from new singles and toured the country on the Hook It Up tour before he returned in late 2004 with a new single off P-Money's "Magic City" album called "Stop the Music", again reaching No. 1.

-In 2005 he opened for the Beastie Boys at shows in Australia.
+In 2005, he opened for the Beastie Boys at shows in Australia.

-After a decade hiatus, Scribe released a single titled Non Attachment which will feature on the forthcoming album Scribe is Dead, due for release in 2023.

 Rhyme Book

-Scribe's second studio album, titled Rhyme Book, was released by Scribe in Australia on 29 September 2007 and in New Zealand on 1 October 2007.
-Rhyme Book did not sell as well as its predecessor.
+Scribe's second studio album, titled "Rhyme Book", was released by Scribe in Australia on 29 September 2007 and in New Zealand on 1 October 2007.
+"Rhyme Book" did not sell as well as its predecessor.
 It featured collaborations with New York hip-hop artist Talib Kweli (of Reflection Eternal and Black Star fame) on the track "Be Alright".

 The first single off the album in New Zealand, "My Shit", had its video premiere on 12 August 2007 on local music channel C4.
 "F.R.E.S.H." was the second single released in New Zealand.
 The first single in Australia however was "F.R.E.S.H.", followed by "My Shit".
 The third single in both countries, "Say It Again", features Scribe's cousin Tyra Hammond.

+Scribe Is Dead

+After a decade hiatus, Scribe released a single titled "Non Attachment" which will feature on the forthcoming independently released album "Scribe Is Dead", originally announced for release in 2024.
+This effectively shelved his third album "Therapy" that was announced in 2011 but never released.

+A second single for the album, titled "Glowstick", was released at the end of 2023.
+A third song, "Do or Die, Don’t or Die", was premiered in late April 2024.
+Scribe said in an interview with Rolling Stone that it would be his final album.

+On 5 September 2025 the album was released.